 Here you can find links to videos of various events associated with the British Association for Victorian Studies, namely the annual ‘BAVS Talks’ event in which four leading Victorianists from across the UK are invited to give filmed talks about their research.
 This event has been running since 2015.
-The next BAVS Talks event will be held at the University of Liverpool on 8 May 2019.
-Embedded below are all four of the 2018 BAVS Talks at the University of Surrey, which will play consecutively.
+The most recent BAVS Talks event was held at the University of Liverpool on 8 May 2019.
+Embedded below are all four of the 2019 BAVS Talks, which will play consecutively.

 Here are the videos for BAVS Talks 2018:

 And BAVS Talks 2015 (the first BAVS Talks):

 There are also videos of selected talks from the 2015 BAVS annual conference at Leeds:

 You can also enjoy this video recording of ‘Is She His Wife?
 Or, Something Singular’ – a Dickens Drama that was sponsored by BAVS.

 Alison Moulds: All four papers at BAVS Talks 2015 were suffused with energy; one thing which I feel has translated particularly well to screen.
 Isobel Armstrong set the tone when she challenged us to reflect on how our literary analysis might be circumscribed and to think afresh about how we could engage with nineteenth-century fiction.
 Meanwhile, Hilary Fraser shared some of the “buzz” around Victorian sculpture; Martin Hewitt – in a timely intervention into therndebates about the V21 Collective – made a measured but passionate plea for thernvalue of historicism; and Helen Rogers illustrated how social history had been energised and reformulated by digitisation, the opening of the archives andrnsocial media projects.